Eloping in Hawaii

 Some couples choose a Hawaiian luau, a special experience on an unforgettable day.

-Regardless of where you have your destination wedding, there are likely many restaurants that fit the mood of the location.
+Regardless of where you have your destination wedding, there are likely many restaurants that fit the location’s mood.

 4. Consider All Your Ceremony Options

 Destination beach weddings are popular throughout the world.
 For many couples, standing with their toes in the sand next to the one they love is enough, and that’s true for guests as well.
-They won’t mind standing on an amazing beach enjoying the ceremony.
+They won’t mind standing on a fantastic beach enjoying the ceremony.

 If you choose a setup like one of our wedding setups, which I’m sure are similar in most tropical destination wedding locations, the costs can be very reasonable compared to renting out a huge space for a traditional wedding.

-Yes, an arch and runway are beautiful and bring a traditional feel, and chairs can be nice for your guests, but if you’re budgeting, your money might be better off elsewhere.
+Yes, an arch and runway are beautiful and bring a traditional feel, and chairs can be nice for your guests.
+Still, if you’re budgeting, your money might be better off elsewhere.

 5. A Bridal Party Isn’t a “Must”